Atelfo/Atelfo.github.io/_posts/2022-03-19-the-best-way-to-follow-biopharma-news.md

 ### Scientific literature
 - [PubMed](https://pubmed.ncbi.nlm.nih.gov/): The Google search of biotech (check out the trending papers [here](https://pubmed.ncbi.nlm.nih.gov/trending/))
 - [Nature Reviews Drug Discovery](https://www.nature.com/nrd/): Great combination of industry news, analysis and reviews of cutting-edge drug discovery science
-- [Nature Reviews Disease Primers](https://www.nature.com/nrdp/): In-depth summaries of the epidemiology, pathophysiology, management, unmet needs and outlook for many different diseases.
+- [Nature Reviews Disease Primers](https://www.nature.com/nrdp/): Detailed summaries of the epidemiology, pathophysiology, management, unmet needs and outlook for many different diseases.
 When I'm brushing up on a new therapy area one of the first things I do is check if there's one of these primers available

 ### Industry news sites
 - [Endpoints news](https://endpts.com/): My favourite source for skimmable news and headlines (many articles required a paid subscription to view)